Skip to main content

 Open business bank accounts

 From the moment you start your business, one of the very first things you can do to set yourself up for success is open a business bank account.
-This is important because you want to separate your personal finances from your business finances in order to make your bookkeeping and accounting go much more smoothly.
-Nadia’s advice is to then have different categories that you tag your different revenue streams with as you complete your bookkeeping to keep things nicely organized.
+This is important because you want to separate your personal finances from your business finances to make your bookkeeping and accounting run much more smoothly.
+Nadia’s advice is to create different categories to tag your revenue streams as you complete your bookkeeping, keeping things nicely organized.

 Track your finances

 Fixed – These are the expenses you know you have to pay every month and are due on the same day of the month.
-Examples of fixed expenses are rent, health insurance, and any software programs you subscribe to.
+Examples of fixed costs include rent, health insurance and any software subscriptions.

-Firm – These are the expenses you regularly pay but can be for variable amounts or date dates.
+Firm – These are the expenses you regularly pay, but they may vary in amount or date.
 Examples of firm payments are paying assistants you hire for weddings or perhaps your bill for the floral market.

-Flexible – These are expenses for things that are helpful for your business but are not 100% necessary to operate your business.
+Flexible – These are expenses for things that are helpful to your business but not 100% necessary to operate it.
 Nadia recommends looking in this category first if you need to reduce your business expenses.

-Pro-tip: Tracking your business finances will set you up to grow into more sophisticated financial reporting that helps you look at the financial trends in your business.
+Pro tip: Tracking your business finances will set you up to move toward more sophisticated financial reporting that helps you analyze economic trends in your business.

 Put systems in place

-Systems are important to have set up for many reasons and they are necessary when it comes to finances for business.
-Because, one of the major keys to financial success is keeping your money organized—and it’s hard to do this without them.
+Systems are essential to have set up for many reasons and they are necessary when it comes to finances for business.
+Because one of the primary keys to financial success is keeping your money organized—and it’s hard to do this without them.
 What types of systems do you need?
-Nadia has 3 recommendations for you:
+Nadia has three recommendations for you:

 • Have a system that will help you send invoices, get paid online, and generate receipts for transactions